mariosantosdev/react-performance/README.md

 ## Where format data

 The format data is better do togheter with function that return a list of data, it's prevent to re-render the list.

+## When utilize Dynamic Import (Code Splitting/Import with Lazy Loading)

+Then Dynamic Import is used to import a component dynamically just on necessary.